ldelossa/cilium/Documentation/security/network/encryption-ipsec.rst

    errors can also happen under memory pressure when the kernel fails to allocate memory.

+ * ``XfrmInStateInvalid`` can happen on rare occasions if packets are received while an XFRM state is being deleted.
+XFRM states get deleted as part of node scale-downs and for some upgrades and downgrades.

  * The following table documents the known explanations for several XFRM errors that were observed in the past.
 Many other error types exist, but they are usually for Linux subfeatures that Cilium doesn't use (e.g., XFRM